Skip to content

 #SPILL!

 A cell in a formula will overwrite content in other cells.
-This cannot happen riht now in IronCalc as formulas don't spill yet.
+This cannot happen right now in IronCalc as formulas don't spill yet.

 #CIRC!

 Circular reference.
-This is an error is your spreadsheet and must be fixed.
-Means that during teh course of a computation a circular dependency was found.
+This is an error in your spreadsheet and must be fixed.
+It means that during the course of a computation, a circular dependency was found.

 A circular dependency is a dependency of a formula on itself.